ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    Some receiver architectures might implement SPF in advance of any DMARC operations.
-This means that a "-" prefix on a sender's SPF mechanism, such as "-all", could cause that rejection to go into effect early in handling, causing message rejection before any DMARC processing takes place.
+This means that a "-" prefix on a sender's SPF mechanism, such as "-all", could cause that rejection to go into

+Herr (ed) & Levine (ed) Expires 24 September 2021              [Page 28]

+Internet-Draft                  DMARCbis                      March 2021

+   effect early in handling, causing message rejection before any DMARC processing takes place.
 Operators choosing to use "-all" should be aware of this.

-Herr (ed) & Levine (ed) Expires 24 September 2021              [Page 29]

-Internet-Draft                  DMARCbis                      March 2021

 9.2.
 DNS Load and Caching